Group-11-Auslan-Translation/Auslan_digitsandalphabet_simpleCNN/README.md

 python main.py

+The model will be saved as the 'number_recognition_model.pth' in the main directory.

 ## Testing

 To run the test script in model_test_images.py for testing on all test images in a directory, use the following command: